What is the Difference Between Forms 1094-C and 1095-C?

 Employers don’t send 1095-C forms just to their workers.
 They also have to send them to the IRS.
 When they do, they also file Form 1094-C.This form is essentially a “cover sheet” for the 1095-C forms.
 It provides information about:

-- the employer—including address, phone number, employer identification number
+- Employer—including address, phone number, employer identification number

 Why the IRS needs the 1095-C